barrie-cork/thesis-grey-may/project_docs/prd_phase_1.md

   authRequired: true,
   component: import { ProfilePage } from "@src/client/auth/pages/ProfilePage"
 }

+// Removed email verification/password reset routes for Phase 1
 ```

 **Requirements:**
-- User registration and login
+- [x] User registration with username and password
+- [x] User login functionality
+- [x] Protected routes with auth redirects (`authRequired: true`)
-- Profile management
+- [x] User profile management (basic display/update email)
-- JWT-based authentication
+- [x] JWT-based authentication
-- Basic role-based permissions (User selects Researcher or Admin at signup)
-- Integration with Wasp authentication system
+- [x] Proper authentication configuration in main.wasp

 **Role Assignment in Phase 1:**
-Phase 1 implements a two-tiered role system:
+Phase 1 implements a simplified role system:
-1.  **Global Role (Researcher/Admin):** Users select either "Researcher" or "Admin" during signup.
-This role defines their general capabilities within the application.
+1.  **Researcher (Global Role):** Assigned to all users by default upon signup via `userSignupFields.ts`.
+Stored in `User.role`.
+2.  **Admin (Global Role):** Can be manually assigned in the database post-signup for Phase 1.
+Admins have elevated privileges (exact privileges TBD based on feature implementation).
-2.  **Implicit Lead Reviewer:** When a user (regardless of their global role) creates a `SearchSession`, they automatically become the implicit "Lead Reviewer" *for that specific session*.
+3.  **Implicit Lead Reviewer:** When a user (Researcher or Admin) creates a `SearchSession`, they automatically become the implicit "Lead Reviewer" *for that specific session*.
 This is determined by matching the logged-in user's ID with the `SearchSession.userId` field.
 In Phase 1, only the creator/Lead Reviewer can manage and review results within their own session.

 The concept of inviting other users as "Reviewers" and explicit session-level roles using the `SessionMembership` table is deferred to Phase 2.